PerlAlien/Alien-Build/README.md

     The build root directory.
 This will be an absolute path.
 It is the absolute form of `./_alien` by default.

+- prefix

+    The install time prefix.
+This may or may not be the same as the runtime prefix.
+It may or may not be the same as blib\_share.

+- blib\_share

+    The root of the blib share directory.

 **NOTE**: These properties should not include any blessed objects or code references, because they will be serialized using a method that does not preserve those capabilities.